PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 17:21:30
+Last updated: 2024-04-02 17:22:40
-Random Quote: If you aren't going all the way, why go at all? - Joe Namath
+Random Quote: Believe deep down in your heart that you're destined to do great things. - Joe Paterno